William Smith, 3rd Viscount Hambleden

-William Henry Smith, 3rd Viscount Hambleden (25 July 1903 – 31 March 1948), was a British peer and descendant of the founders of stationery group W H Smith.
+William Henry Smith, 3rd Viscount Hambleden (25 July 1903 – 31 March 1948), was a British peer and a descendant of the founders of stationery group W H Smith, who was chairman and owner of the firm from 1928 until his death.

 Early life and career

 Lord Hambleden was the 2nd child and eldest son of Frederick Smith and Esther Georgiana Caroline nee Gore (1870–1955), a daughter of Arthur Gore, 5th Earl of Arran.
 He was educated at Eton College and New College, Oxford.

 After his father's death in 1928, the family business, W H Smith, was reconstituted as a limited company, in which Smith owned all the ordinary shares and was chairman.
-On his death in 1948, the death duties were so severe that a public holding company had to be formed and shares sold to W H Smith staff and the public.
+On his death in 1948, the death duties were so severe that a public holding company had to be formed, and the shares were sold to W H Smith staff and the public.
 His younger brother, David John Smith, remained chairman until 1972, but the Smith family's control slipped away, and the last family member left the board in 1996.